tardypad/tardypad.me/README.md

 Nginx is used as a web server
 (version [1.18.0](http://hg.nginx.org/nginx/rev/release-1.18.0)).
+The main config is found in the `nginx.conf` file.
-The vhost configuration for each website is found in the `nginx` folder.
+Each website's configuration is found in its `nginx` folder.

 The `root` folder contain the files to be put in their respective `/srv/{website}/` folder on the server.